jaredfolkins/badactor/README.md

 # BadActor

-BadActor is an application driven in-memory jailer, in the spirit of fail2ban.
-It can be used as either middleware or a standalone server with its primary goal to increase the expense for "bad actors" who engage in system probing or attacks.
+BadActor is an in-memory, application driven jailer built in the spirit of fail2ban.
+It can be used as either middleware or a standalone server (TDOD) with its primary goal to increase the expense for "bad actors" who engage in system probing or attacks.

 # Use Case